MetaMask/SIPs/SIPS/sip-14.md

 ### Snap Manifest

-This SIP adds a new field to the snap manifest called `dynamicPermissions`.
+This SIP adds a new field to the Snap manifest called `dynamicPermissions`.
-This field can be used in tandem with the existing `initialPermissions`, but keep in mind that permissions in this field are not granted by installation, they MUST be requested when needed.
+This field can be used in tandem with the existing `initialPermissions`, but keep in mind that permissions in this field are not granted by installation: They MUST be requested when needed.

 The new field can be specified as follows in a `snap.manifest.json` file: